 Welcome to my website!
-My name is Michael Marley, and I am a Senior Associate IT Software Developer at SAS Institute in Cary, NC.
+My name is Michael Marley, and I am an IT Software Developer at SAS Institute in Cary, NC.
 I develop Java code for work, but I also have varying amounts of experience in other C-like languages, including PHP, C++, and C itself.
 You can find links to some of my projects on this site.

 Posted on May 15, 2016 at 15:30 EST